 Salvia Fashionista™ ‘Midnight Model’

-Synonyms of Salvia pratensis (3) (Updated on 2-16-21 from Plants of the World Online): Gallitrichum pratense (L.) Fourr., Plethiosphace pratensis (L.) Opiz, Sclarea pratensis (L.) Mill.
+Synonyms of Salvia pratensis (4) (Updated on 1-2-23 from Plants of the World Online): Gallitrichum pratense (L.) Fourr., Plethiosphace pratensis (L.) Opiz, Salvia pratensis var. caerulea Schrad., Sclarea pratensis (L.) Mill.

-Salvia pratensis L. is the correct and accepted scientific name for this species of Salvia.
+Salvia pratensis L. is the accepted scientific name for this species of Salvia.
 Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 Accepted infraspecific names of Salvia pratensis (4): Salvia pratensis subsp. haematodes (L.) Arcang., Salvia pratensis subsp. laciniosa (Jord.)
 Briq., Salvia pratensis subsp. pozegensis (Watzl) Diklic, *Salvia pratensis subsp. pratensis (autonym).
-When infraspecific taxon are named, an autonym (“type-specimen”) is automatically created that is closest to the original species.
-The infraspecific species have their own synonyms.
-I have no clue how the species and autonyms have their own synonyms…
+When an infraspecific taxon is named, an autonym (“type-specimen”) is automatically created that is closest to the original species.
+All have their own synonyms…

 As of 1-2-23 when this page was last updated, Plants of the World Online lists 1,012 species in the Salvia genus.
 It is a member of the plant family Lamiaceae with 232 genera.
 Those numbers could change as updates are made on POWO.

 The FASHIONISTA™ Collection was introduced by Walters Gardens.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought two Salvia pratensis ‘Midnight Model’ home from Wildwood Greenhouse on June 7, 2018.
 I put them in the bed on the south side of the house where they would be in full sun.
 I had never grown any Salvia pratensis and I thought they would be good in the bed on the south side of the house.
 I always like trying new Salvia species and cultivars.

 The above photo shows the new Salvia pratensis ‘Midnight Model’ in their spot in the bed on the south side of the house.